Introduction to Artificial Intelligence in Hospitals

-What is AI in Hospitals?
+What is AI for Hospitals?

 AI in hospitals works like a smart helper.
 It supports doctors by guessing what patients might need and helps them make better decisions.
 It also cuts down waiting times by handling appointments and fixing schedules on its own.
 Chatbots can answer simple patient questions anytime, which saves time for staff.
 AI also makes sure things like beds, staff, and equipment are used properly, without waste.
 Overall, it helps hospitals run better and faster, so doctors and nurses can focus more on caring for patients instead of getting stuck with routine work.